Mabdillahi88/CI_PP1ATPBURGERS/README.md

 13. As the site owner, I want users to know more about our teaching and learning method.
 14. As the site owner, I want to get an aesthetics feel of the online school
 15. As the site owner, I want the users to be able to contact us

+## Design

+### Design Choices
+The webpage was designed to give parents an aesthetics feel of the online school.
+Parents would then be re-assured with our clear explanation of our methodology and stem-rich selection of subjects.

+### Colour
+For the colour theme, bright and dark blue tones are used.
+When learning tough material, blue is a colour that stands for productivity.
+The ability of the colour blue to provide a secure, inviting learning atmosphere where students may grasp difficult and interesting material is well acknowledged.